fornwall/rust-script/docs/README.md

 - `RUST_SCRIPT_PKG_NAME`: the generated package name of the script.

 - `RUST_SCRIPT_SAFE_NAME`: the file name of the script (sans file extension) being run.
 For scripts, this is derived from the script's filename.
-May also be `"expr"` or `"loop"` for those invocations.
+May also be `"expr"` when an expression is used.

 - `RUST_SCRIPT_PATH`: absolute path to the script being run, assuming one exists.
 Set to the empty string for expressions.